NuevoFoundation/workshops/content/english/java-basics/activity-5.md

 System.out.println("Sum: " + total);
 ```

 But what if we want to calculate the sum from 1 to 77 instead?
-How do we do it without writing the whole blocks of code again?
+How do we do it without rewriting lines within our code?

 We want to create a ✨ magic box ✨ in code that does the calculation for us no matter which 2 numbers we want to create a sum for!
 <img src="../images/method.png" height="250" alt="Num 1 and Num 2 with arrow pointing into a circle with the words Magic Box and an arrow pointing out of the circle pointing to Sum of Num 1 to Num 2"/>